At least nine dead in South Dakota plane crash

 The Federal Aviation Administration said in a statement that investigators are on the way to the accident site.
 The National Transportation Safety Board will conduct the investigation.

 CBS News' Kris Van Cleave reports the NTSB plans to send a team of three to the scene but, given the current conditions, they are not sure when investigators will reach the crash site.
-The NTSB hopes to get them to Sioux Falls sometime tomorrow, but some of the roads the investigators would need to access are currently closed due to severe weather.
+NTSB investigators arrived in Sioux Falls on Sunday, but will not attempt to reach the scene of the crash until Monday at the earliest due to poor weather conditions.